Dr Selina Ambrose, Technical Manager at Promethean Particles, UK

-Landon Mertz, Chief Executive Officer of Cerion Nanomaterials, US
+Landon Mertz, Chief Executive Officer of Cerion Nanomaterials

 Landon Mertz is the Chief Executive Officer of Cerion Nanomaterials and is a member of its Board of Directors.
 Under his leadership, he has overseen a period of expansive business growth and investment into innovations to make advanced expertise in custom nanomaterial design & manufacturing both accessible and cost-effective for use by industry.